Here's what you'll need to do...

 Large Brands: 1-3 months (including data aggregation)

 It all starts here: creating a solid estimate of the carbon emissions from making and delivering your products and services.
 Your footprint for certification includes Scopes 1, 2, and upstream Scope 3 emissions (per the Greenhouse Gas Protocol).

 You may already have this step nailed.
 Or measurement may sound overwhelming, expensive, and complex, don’t worry.
-We’ve simplified the process by creating our own software tool, the Brand Emissions Estimator: the “BEE.”
+We’ve simplified the process by creating our own software tool, the Brand Emissions Estimator, or “BEE.”

 What are Scopes 1, 2, 3 emissions?